When moving to the US, you’ll need a place to stay while you piece your new life together.

 - Housekeeping and fresh linens.

-If you need housing for a few days to a week, your typical hotel may be an option.
+If you need a short-term rental for a few days to a week, your typical hotel may be an option.
 Unlike extended-stay hotels, costs are typically quoted per night and may not include discounted rates.

 It’s easy to line up accommodations through this online marketplace that connects people who want to lend their homes to others looking for a place to stay.
 Airbnb has locations in nearly 200 countries and 34,000 cities.